parse-community/docs/_includes/cloudcode/cloud-code.md

 ## Using Request Context

+When saving a `Parse.Object` you may pass a `context` dictionary that is accessible in the Cloud Code Save Triggers.
+More info in the [JavaScript Guide]({{ site.baseUrl }}/js/guide/#cloud-code-context).

-State can be passed from a `beforeSave` handler to an `afterSave` handler in the Request Context.
+The context is also passed from a `beforeSave` handler to an `afterSave` handler.
 The following example sends emails to users who are being added to a [Parse.Role's users relation](https://parseplatform.org/Parse-SDK-JS/api/2.1.0/Parse.Role.html#getUsers) asynchronously, so the client receives a response before the emails complete sending:

 ```javascript
 const beforeSave = function beforeSave(request) {